Structure of spaces with Bakry-\'Emery Ricci curvature bounded below

-Based on the above theorem, Cheeger and Colding introduced a notion of $S_k$-typed ($k\le n-1$) singularities of the limit space $Y$ as follows.
+Based on the above theorem, Cheeger-Colding introduce a notion of $\mathcal S_k$-typed ($k\le n-1$) singularities of the limit space $Y$ as follows.

 \begin{defi} Let $(Y;p_{\infty})$ be the limit of $(M_i,g_i;p_i)$ as in Theorem \ref{thm-cc1}.
-We call $y\in (Y;p_\infty)$ a $S_k$-typed singular point if there exists a tangent cone at $y$ which can be split out an euclidean space $\mathbb R^k$ isometrically with dimension at most $k$. \end{defi}
+We call $y\in (Y;p_\infty)$ a $\mathcal S_k$-typed singular point if there exists a tangent cone at $y$ which can be split out an euclidean space $\mathbb R^k$ isometrically with dimension at most $k$. \end{defi}

-As an application of Theorem \ref{thm-cc1} to appropriate tangent cone space $T_yY$, Cheeger and Colding showed that dimension of set $S_k$ is less than $k$ [CC2].
-After that, the important work was made by Cheeger, Colding and Tian [CCT], and Cheeger [C3] to determine which kind of singularities can be excluded in the limit space $Y$ under certain curvature condition for the sequence of $(M_i,g_i)$.
-For example, Cheeger, Colding and Tian proved
+Applying Theorem \ref{thm-cc1} to appropriate tangent cone spaces, Cheeger-Colding show that the dimension of set $\mathcal S_k$ is less than $k$ [CC2].
+In [CCT], Cheeger-Colding-Tian do a significant work to determine which kind of singularities can be excluded in the limit space $Y$ under certain curvature condition for the sequence of $(M_i,g_i)$.
+They prove

 \begin{theo}([CCT]) Let $(M_i, g_i; p_i)$ be a sequence of $n$-dimensional manifolds and $(Y,p_\infty)$ its limit as in Theorem \ref{thm-cc1}.
-Suppose that the integrals
+Suppose that the integrals of sectional curvature

 are uniformly bounded.
 Then for any $\epsilon>0$, the following is true:

 and